benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 ### Your technical SEO should be good enough

-As a web developer, I have the luxury to not have to use WordPress or any other platform.
+As a web developer, I have the luxury of not having to use WordPress or any other platform.

 My blog lays on a completely custom platform I coded from A to Z. (Excluding open-source components I use like everyone else.)

 Therefore, I can guarantee maximum scores on various benchmarks (Ahrefs, Lighthouse, etc.), because I know everything that's going on under the hood.

-If you're using something like WordPress, I would just recommend to be careful when choosing themes and plugins, as most of them are low quality and can significantly impact the performances of your site and therefore, your rankings.
+If you're using something like WordPress, I recommend being careful when choosing themes and plugins, as most are low quality and can significantly impact your site's performance and, therefore, your rankings.

 Google cares about:
 - Performances;